 Later on, he is still developmentally learning what happens to food then they drop it.
-And if your toddler is throwing food, it's likely to illicit a reaction from you!
+And if your toddler is throwing food, it's likely to elicit a reaction from you!
 Toddlers love your attention - whether it's positive or negative.

 While it's a stage that will eventually end, throwing food still super-annoying.
 Nobody likes cleaning spaghetti sauce off the curtains!

 And a family dog might also offer your baby a fun reaction to dropped or thrown food: tail wagging and eagerly gobbling up the morsels of food offerings.
 Lock your dog up during meals.

-If you think this is true, you can place a "no-thank you" bowl or napkin beside them on the table.
-Teach them to put food they don't want to taste, or are done with in that bowl.
+If you think this is true, you can place a "no thank you" bowl or napkin beside them on the table.
+Teach them to put food they don't want to taste, or are done with into that bowl.

 I hope that gives you a few ideas to try to curb the throwing food and save your furniture!

 Want to learn more about BLW?
-Catch my free webinar "How to get started with Babyled Weaning" here.
+Catch my free webinar "How to get started with Baby-led Weaning" here.